 As-built is a term given to a type of energy calculation (SAP or SBEM) once construction is completed.
 It looks at the energy performance of the constructed building and determines if it has changed since the design stage.

 Building Control/Building Control Body

 An independent body which ensures building/design work complies with current building codes and regulation requirements in England, Wales and Northern Ireland.
-Building Control Officers are refered to as Verifiers in Scotland.
+Building Control Officers are referred to as Verifiers in Scotland.

-The physical seperator between the conditioned and unconditioned environment of a building including the resistance to air, water, heat, light and noise transfer,
+The physical separator between the conditioned and unconditioned environment of a building including the resistance to air, water, heat, light and noise transfer,